gaokanxu/lumos-program-library/docs/src/token-2022/wallet.md

 ## Prerequisites

-When testing locally, be sure to use at least `solana-test-validator` version 1.14.17, which includes the Token-2022 program by default.
+When testing locally, be sure to use at least `lumos-test-validator` version 1.14.17, which includes the Token-2022 program by default.
 This comes bundled with version 2.3.0 of the `spl-token` CLI, which also supports Token-2022.